JustFixNYC/eviction-free-nyc/README.md

 ### Textbot

-A EFNYC textbot based off [texit-webhook-fun][] is in the `src/textbot` directory.
+A EFNYC textbot based off [textit-webhook-fun][] is in the `src/textbot` directory.
 It can be run in the terminal with:

 ```
 node run-textbot.js